 - Science

 - English Language Arts

 - Arts

 Working in one three-period block of time each day for a semester, students utilize the design thinking process, develop project management strategies, and share their work in various settings.
 Students will learn to use different technologies to creatively implement their understanding of curriculum through smaller class projects to improve their global competencies.
 Contact with industry through guest speakers, and site visits allow students to make connections between the skills they are learning in class and the skills needed for life beyond high school.

 French Immersion students can participate in the sTeam program and still fulfill all grade 10 FI course requirements.
 Students earn credits in the following areas:

 - Science de la nature

 - Français

 - Arts visuels

 Grade 11 PROGRAM REGISTRATION

 Students earn credits in the following areas:

-- History of Canada - English Language Arts: Comprehensive Focus Working in a two-period block of time each day for a semester, students use historical thinking concepts to inform their thinking about present societal issues.
-They will continue to build their gobal competencies and digital literacy skills by connecting with a variety of audiences.
+- History of Canada - English Language Arts: Comprehensive Focus

+Working in a two-period block of time each day for a semester, students use historical thinking concepts to inform their thinking about present societal issues.
+They will continue to build their global competencies and digital literacy skills by connecting with a variety of audiences.
 Projects are of an expanded scope and utilize the design thinking process to design and manage their ideas.
-Contact with industry becomes more personalized through students making individual connections as well as larger group guest speakers and site visits.
+Industry connections become more personalized as students engage in individual networking, attend guest speaker sessions, and participate in site visits.

 French Immersion students can participate in the sTeam program and still fulfill all grade 11 FI course requirements.
-Students earn credits in the following areas: - Histoire du Canada - Français Grade 12 PROGRAM REGISTRATION (Prerequisite Grade 10 and/or Grade 11 sTeam) Students earn credits in the following areas:
+Students earn credits in the following areas:

+- Histoire du Canada - Français

+Grade 12 PROGRAM REGISTRATION (Prerequisite Grade 10 and/or Grade 11 sTeam)

+Students earn credits in the following areas: